-On Thursday, March 6, 2013, I broke out of the comfort of my apartment and went in search of the Hilton Hotel where I hoped to swim on a regular basis.
-As I reached Vassilissis Sofias, I could see that more than the usual amount of people were walking towards Symtagma Square.
+On Thursday, March 6, 2013, I broke out of the comfort of my apartment in search of the Hilton Hotel where I hoped to swim on a regular basis.
+As I reached Vassilissis Sofias, I could see a crowd walking towards Symtagma Square.
 Change of plans.
 I followed them.
 The closer I got, the more police I could see.
 Finally the street was completely cordoned off, so no traffic except those of us on foot could pass in front of the Parliament Building.
-The police were stationed on the side of the building close to the florist I’ve sometimes patronize.
-The incongruity of colorful, fragrant flowers lining the street along side riot geared, machine gunned, gas masked police on the ready made me smirk in painful irony.
+The police were stationed close to the florist I sometimes patronized.
+The incongruity of colorful, fragrant flowers along side riot-geared, machine-gunned, gas-masked police on the ready made me smirk in painful irony.
 I was reminded my own protests in the sixties.
 I am living the class I am teaching at the university, Film of the Sixties.

 I put on big sunglasses and armed with my iphone readied myself to be a “citizen journalist.”
-I had tried to do the same this summer during the elections while staying in Spetses.
-I posed the question to myself that someone had put to me, “How can you be “observing Greece” from the lap of luxury,” Living in Kolonaki, on my way to the Hilton, and not speaking Greek does create some difficulty.
+I had tried to do the same this summer during the elections in Spetses.
+At that time, a friend asked me, “How can you be ‘observing Greece” from the lap of luxury?’”
+I had been staying in a Villa.
+Today, living in Kolonaki, another lap of luxury, on my way to the Hilton, and not speaking Greek does create some difficulty.
 I didn’t understand the signs; I didn’t know what was being protested.
-Most of the people in the streets were young, so I considered this might have to do with unemployment which is about 25% for youth.
+Most of the people in the streets were young, so I imagined the gathering might be about unemployment which is about 25% for youth.

-My classes had been canceled on Tuesday due to a protest against the merging of departments at the University which would result in an elimination in part of the Humanities.
-However, I thought that took place on Tuesday.
+My classes had been canceled on Tuesday due to a protest against the merging of departments at the University which would result in an elimination of part of the Humanities.
+However, I thought that protest took place on Tuesday.

-She is on her own, but she fights within her community, her neighbors to be free.
-I kept being reminded that Freedom has a price.
+She is on her own and is in conflicts with her community, with her neighbors where she speaks freely about her frustration with Greece.
+I was reminded that Freedom has a price.
 Just that morning, I had been considering applying for a Greek passport, having dual citizenship.
 I can as my grandfather was born in Greece.
 Another contradiction, another consideration.
 What does it mean to be Greek with the blinders of romanticism taken off?